Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/CLO24_FirstTurnInNiklasH/Documentation.md

 # Development phase three / version history:
 - Intro: We have a working program now, so this phase is about tweaking, finding potential stack overflows, secure exception risks and simply to refine code
 - Corrected nine (!) warnings of null value risks, this can be seen in SearchCD and RemoveCD()-methods in the if (searchTerm != null) checks
+- Adjusted the SearchCD method to sort result alphabetically.
+Using LINQ and OrderBy()
+- Since we included the above, we also use .Where and that means we now return and print out ALL matching searches, not just the first hit.
+This resolves the potential problem if our search would match multiple items but only return the first.
+- Adjusted the AddCD() method to check if CDs already exist in the collection, and if so, to adjust Quantity by +1 instead of adding another item.
+To do this, we used the FirstOrDefault search to return all CDs where Title, Artist and Year (if different releases!) would be the same.
+- Adjusted the AddCD() method to loop back in case the user input is invalid.
+One do-while loop handles the three string inputs, then the int input is validated in a separated while-loop afterwards.
+- Corrected three null reference warnings (CS8604) that arose when I adjusted the SearchCD method.
+I was using a null-conditional operator (single ?), but the solution was to adjust the code to a null-coalescing operator (double ??).
+- Completed the code for the release-version.

+# Potential issues and solutions
+- When we search for existing CDs to match, we could have a potential problem since we do not search for Genre.
+This is a tough nut to crack as it has potential issues both ways:
+- Genre is a subjective value, the user that puts in that value will set her or his own personal take on it.
+This could cause problem both when adding, or when searching, for items.
+There is multiple solutions for this:
+- One would simply be to remove genre as a value
+- Another would be to suggest genres and have a selected list that would be (hopefully) blantantly obvoious.
+I used this mechanic for a movie database I wrote, but then I had drop down menus and a SQL database, now we're working with a List and a console application.
+- A third solution would be to try to add as many albums as we can, with genres preset, and set their quantity to "zero".
+This way we would just add albums to existing items.
+- For now, all of this is put to the to-do list to be considered for the future

 # To Do:
 - Intro: This list will contain additions I want to see to the program.
 Some might not make the cut before the release version, in that case they are considered "future upgrades".
+Otherwise we just remove the items one by one from this list as they are added (or discarded as ideas) to the program.

 - Class-diagram!
 Added to this file!
 High prio.

-- SearchCD() - sort the search result alphabetically
-- SearchCD() - what if our searchTerm return multiple items, say we search "net" and find both "interNET" and "kenNETh", we'd want to display all of the search hits then
-- AddCD() - validation check if a CD already exists in the collection, if it does increase Quality +1 instead of adding a new CD (merge?)
-- AddCD() - make sure we loop back to the start of the method if input is invalid
+Potential "future upgrades":
+- Consider changing .ToLower to better handle international characters
+- Consider Genre and the various solutions.
 - Class: User - add this and create user logins + a list to handle them.
 This is very, very, very far down the work list so it is considered a bonus or future update
-- Bonus: Formatting the print/listed CD result so it looks more appealing to the eye
+- Bonus: Formatting the print/listed CD result so it looks more appealing to the eye.
+A lead would be this nu-get package: https://www.nuget.org/packages/ConsoleTables